edistyping/ek-javascript-portfolio/README.md

 1. Make a horizontal slide for each section
     => Carousel again?

-2. Scrolling will make it go left or right
-    => Can this be done

-3. Update Projects - Carousels for formatting
+2. Update Projects - Carousels for formatting